adamscarlat/hands-on-ML-with-Scikit-Learn-and-Tensorflow/edition3/ch15-sequences/long-sequences.md

 LSTM Cells
 ----------
 * Long Short Term Memory (LSTM) is a specialized RNN cell that can handle the long term memory loss.
+  - In contrast to the RNN cell, which has a single path for past memories, the LSTM cell has two paths, one for short term memories and one for long term.

 * The anatomy of an LSTM cell:
   - Inputs: